mohammadtawfik/aerolearn_ai/docs/development/day13_plan.md

 ☑ **Task 13.1:** Complete *(see deliverables below)*
 ☑ **Task 13.2:** Complete
 ☑ **Task 13.3:** Complete
-▢ **Task 13.4:** Not started
+☑ **Task 13.4:** Complete

 ## Summary of Progress

-- **Task 13.3 is now fully complete:**
+- **Task 13.4 is now fully complete:**
-  - All code and documentation requirements for external resource discovery are met.
+  - All integration tests for semantic search, relationship mapping, and external resource discovery are implemented and verified as passing.
-  - Modular resource orchestrator and manager implemented, with providers (DeepSeek example), scoring, and integration logic.
-  - Comprehensive and extensible plugin architecture for resource discovery providers.
-  - Robust test coverage for core AI orchestrator, provider integration, scoring, and error handling.
-  - Documentation for API, usage, extension, and CI setup is present.
-  - User/developer guides provided for onboarding, integration, and troubleshooting.
+  - Documentation deliverables, including this plan and the Advanced AI Integration Workflows user guide, have been authored and committed.
+  - Coverage includes strict relevance metrics, multi-repository content, and cross-module event flow.
+  - Test workflows have been validated in both development and CI environments.

 - **Key Learnings:**
   - Secure, modular integration of external AI-driven resources can be achieved by abstracting provider logic and scoring.
   - Detailed test coverage combined with explicit, discoverable config management ensures reliability and onboarding efficiency.
   - Documentation at every delivery step boosts team alignment and future extensibility.
+  - Cross-module integration testing reveals edge cases that unit tests miss, particularly in AI relevance scoring.

 - **Test Health:**
   - All integration and unit tests for resource discovery, provider API integration, and relevance scoring now pass.
   - Docs, CI, and implementation are synchronized.
   - All previous reported module import issues are fixed.
+  - End-to-end workflows validated across all AI subsystems.

 ---